-Alternator charging your RV house batteries is a popular option.
-You use the alternator on your vehicle to charge your RVs house batteries.
+RV Battery Charging from your Tow Vehicle is a popular and easy thing to do.
+You simply use the alternator on your tow vehicle to charge your RV’s house batteries.
 It’s already doing that for the chassis batteries, but most alternators have excess capacity to charge the RV’s house batteries.
 If it is a self-propelled RV, like a class A, Class B, or Class C, a schoolie, or a van, it may be able to charge your RV’s batteries.
 You can use the alternator to charge travel trailers and 5th wheels, but there are some special considerations we need to address to do that correctly.

 House batteries vs. Chassis batteries

-When I say RV batteries, I mean your RVs house batteries.
+When I say RV batteries, I mean your RV’s house batteries.
 Those batteries provide power for lights, TVs, microwaves, etc. Note that it is common for lights in RVs to operate on 12-volt DC.
 It’s an efficiency thing and eliminates conversion losses inherent in the RV’s inverter converting 12 (or 24 volts) DC power to 110-volt AC power.
 More on that in a bit.
-I need to make a couple more definitions so you can understand the pitfalls of alternator charging your RV house batteries.
+I need to make a couple more definitions so you can understand the pitfalls of charging your RV house batteries from the tow vehicle.

 The house batteries are usually separate from the chassis batteries on self-propelled RVs.
 On towables, they almost always have independent house batteries.
 The chassis batteries are the batteries used to provide power to chassis functions like the starter, headlights, taillights, turn signals, air conditioning fans, etc. They run off your chassis batteries.
 Everything else in an RV usually runs off your house batteries.